 - Then click the “lock.”
 Enter your administrator name and password.

 - Click Turn On FileVault.

 If other users have accounts on your Mac, you might see a message that each user must type in their password before they will be able to unlock the disk.
 For each user, click the Enable User button and enter the user’s password.
-User accounts that you add after turning on FileVault are automatically enabled.
+User accounts that you add after turning on FileVault will be automatically enabled.

-Step Two: Choose how you want to be able to unlock your disk and reset your password, in case you ever forget your password:
+Choose how you want to be able to unlock your disk and reset your password, in case you ever forget your password: